alhardy/app-metrics-docs/README.md

-# App Metrics Documentation Site
+# App Metrics 1.0 Documentation Site
-This repo contains the docfx generated site for http://app-metrics.io/ which is the documentation for [AppMetrics](https://github.com/alhardy/AppMetrics)
+This repo contains the docfx generated site for https://alhardy.github.io/app-metrics-docs/  which is the documentation for App Metrics 1.0.

 Documentation should not be edited here, to contribute see the [AppMetrics.DocFx](https://github.com/alhardy/AppMetrics.DocFx) repo

+# App Metrics 2.0 Documentation Site

+Is now using Hugo for site generation, you can find the source [here](https://github.com/AppMetrics/Docs.V2.Hugo).
+This repo no longer hosts the documentation site, it has moved to netlify.